cea-hpc/modules/doc/source/design/control-mode-behaviors.rst

     - restore the value list removed at load time if placed prior this value list
-    - set a different value list if a different list of value if specified after option (all the values set after the option are considered element to add to the path-like variable)
+    - set a different value list if a different list of value is specified after option (all the values set after the option are considered element to add to the path-like variable)
+    - both options also accept to be set prior or right after variable name or even right at the end of argument list to restore value list removed at load time

 - The ``--set-if-undef`` option does not change the behavior of ``setenv`` when modulefile is unloaded: environment variable will be unset whether the option is set or not.

+- The ``--remove-on-unload`` option can be set anywhere in argument list

+- The ``--remove-on-unload``, ``--append-on-unload`` and ``--prepend-on-unload`` options cannot be mixed with the ``--index`` option of ``remove-path`` sub-command.

+- The ``--remove-on-unload``, ``--append-on-unload``, ``--prepend-on-unload`` and ``--noop-on-unload`` options:

+    - can be placed at different positions in argument list to limit error cases
+    - if multiple options of this kind are defined in argument list, the one defined at the most right is retained

 Misc
 ----